tembo-io/website/docusaurus/blog/2023-12-06-mq-benchmarks/index.md

 **[VIDEO HERE]**

-Before we get into the rest of that story, it’s worth calling out what’s in v1.0:
+Before we get into the rest of that story, it’s worth calling out what’s in [PGMQ v1.0](https://github.com/tembo-io/pgmq):

 * **Stable API**: Main API functions have matured to support backwards compatibility.
 * **Object Membership Model**: All PGMQ objects now live in the PGMQ schema.